DISHDevEx/findr-orchestrator/findr_orchestrator/infrastructure/README.md

 ## Prerequisites

-Before proceeding, ensure you have Terraform and Terragrunt installed on your system.
+- Install Terraform and Terragrunt per your machine
+- Install AWS CLI by following the instructions mentioned on this page and ensure to configure the respective account credentials

-## Deployment EKS and S3 resources
+## EKS and S3 resources Deployment

 ### Step 1: Initialization